DaHoC/bnd/docs/_instructions/pedantic.md

 summary: Warn about things that are not really wrong but still not right.
 ---

+Warn about things that are not really wrong but still not right.

 	protected void begin() {
 		if (isTrue(getProperty(PEDANTIC)))
 			setPedantic(true);